History of medieval Arabic and Western European domes: Republic of Florence

 The combination of dome, drum, pendentives, and barrel vaults developed as the characteristic structural forms of large Renaissance churches following a period of innovation in the later fifteenth century.
 Florence was the first Italian city to develop the new style, followed by Rome, then Venice.
 The quincunx plan became popular in many parts of Italy from the end of the 15th century, often with a large dome on pendentives at the center of a square and four smaller domes at the corners.
-From the late 15th century, semicircular arches became preferred in Milan, but round domes were less successful due to structural difficulties compared to those with pointed profiles.
 Domes in the renaissance style in Florence are mostly from the early period, in the fifteenth century.
 Cities within Florence's zone of influence, such as Genoa, Milan, and Turin, mainly produced examples later, from the sixteenth century on.